nfdi4cat/Ontology-Overview-of-NFDI4Cat/ontology_metadata/REX.md

 | Annotation Property count | 12 |

 ## Comments
-Deprecated ontology, that contains plenty of reaction classes, also catalytic ones, but only classifies broadly and does not contain many relations.
+Orphaned ontology!
+Contains plenty of reaction classes, also catalytic ones.
+Only classifies broadly and does not contain many relations.